fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 In the following subsections, you can see how to define the scaling to suit your requirements:

-## Add billions to default scaling
+## Add Billions to Default Scaling

 FusionCharts Suite XT does not have the scaling for billions defined.
 You have to explicitly modify the number scaling to add billions.